jackellenberger/emojme/README.md

 console.log(window.boot_data.api_token)
 ```

+### Finding a slack cookie

+As cookies are now required, so too is this section.
+Slack's auth cookie, as far as I can tell, is the `d` cookie, which is unfortunately HttpOnly meaning it cannot be accessed via javascript.
+It can, however, be accessed with a little creativity.

+Chrome's (and presumably any modern browser's) cookies API does allow for HttpConly cookies to be accessed, but require the user's explicit approval but way of an extension.
+[Emojme: Emoji Anywhere](https://github.com/jackellenberger/emojme-emoji-anywhere) is such an extension, and is [available in the chrome web store](https://chrome.google.com/webstore/detail/emojme-emoji-anywhere/nbnaglaclijdfidbinlcnfdbikpbdkog?hl=en-US) (or of course can be loaded from source if you want to take your life in your own hands).
+Clicking the extension icon > `Get Slack Token and Cookie` will land you with what I am calling a "auth blob", which you can then pass to emojme via the `--auth-json` argument.

+You may also pull the `d` cookie with your fleshy human hands, if you so desire.
+Open up your browser's developer tools, then Application menu > Cookies > d, and copy the string out for yourself.
+With this method, it will be easier to specify individual `--subdomain --token --cookie` flags.

 ### Rate limiting and you

 Slack [threatened to release](https://api.slack.com/changelog/2018-03-great-rate-limits) then [released](https://api.slack.com/docs/rate-limits) rate limiting rules across its new api endpoints, and the rollout has included their undocumented endpoints now as well.
 As such, Emojme is going to slow down :capysad: Another nail in the coffin of making this a useful slackbot.